demisto/content/Packs/FireEyeCM/Integrations/FireEyeCM/README.md

     | Use system proxy settings | False |

 4. Click **Test** to validate the URLs, token, and connection.

+## Fetch FireEye EX Alert Emails
+To fetch a FireEye EX alert email, you will need the UUID.
+1. Run the ***fireeye-cm-get-alert-details** command with the alert ID.
+For example,

+   ***!fireeye-cm-get-alert-details alert_id=542***
+2. Locate the UUID in the context data and run the ***fireeye-cm-get-artifacts-by-uuid*** command with the UUID.
+For example:

+   ***!fireeye-cm-get-artifacts-by-uuid uuid=243a2555-a915-47a1-a947-e71049f4971c***
+3. Download the email.

+## Access the FireEye NX Alert URL
+To display a proper link in the FireEye NX Alert URL field of the FireEye NX Alert layout, you need to configure the hostname in the appliance settings of the FireEye application.

+1. Log in to your FireEye application.
+2. Navigate to **Appliance Settings > Network > Hostname**.
+3. In the Hostname field, enter your URL/server/ip address.

 ## Commands
 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.